Everything You Need to Know About Territories & Settlements in New World

 Updated as of the last patch on 09/08/2021

 Introduction In New World there are pre-determined settlement locations within Aeternum, so players will not be able to free build.
 Each settlement location will have a pre-defined layout that players will build upon once they take control of the settlement or fort.
 Aeternum is divided into distinct Territories, and many of these Territories will have their own Settlement and Fort.

 Differences Between a Settlement & a Fort

 There are some important differences between a settlement and a fort.
 The Settlements are where players socialize, live, craft, trade, work on Town Projects, and support their Faction through Faction Missions.
 Settlements also serve as a re-spawn point for players after death.

 A Territory’s Fort is the major point of defense for a Territory.
 It is what comes under attack during War, serves a faction control point in open world pvp, and where Invasions (which are the PvE horde type mode that New World offers) take place.
-(You can check out more about PvE in the PvE section of the “Everything We Know About Amazon’s New World MMO” Post) It is also where players need to go in order to claim an unclaimed Territory.
+It is also where players need to go in order to claim an unclaimed Territory.

 How do Players Claim Territory?

 The only way to own a territory is through war!
 There is an exception though.
 At launch obviously there will not be any owners of a territory, so any unclaimed territory can be claimed simply by paying the claim fee at the fort.

 Upon completing the pre-requites quests, players can choose between one of the three Factions.
 Then, Once you choose a Faction, you can create or join a Company.
 When a Company is created, it inherits the Faction of its creator.
 Companies can then gain and control a Territory and the Settlement or Fort that lies within that territory.
 Once a company owns a territory, the accompanying settlement can be developed into a full player city with accompanying crafting stations, player housing, a tax system, fortifications, and much more.